BloodAlibi/Dichotomy/README.md

 # Dichotomy
 Dichotomy is a Python template to find a number in a specific sorted list.
-It uses the well known "Dichotomy" agloritm.
+It uses the well known "Dichotomy" aglorithm.

 ## How it works